 (Some) Free phone calls

 If you connect two or more sites with a leased line, making calls from site to site is free of charge, since they don’t go via the public telephone network.
 Replacing traditional ISDN phone lines (and the line rentals associated with them) with VOIP (Voice Over Internet Protocol) technology can lead to big savings, too.
 This is again particularly useful for multi-site organisations, which can centralise their telephony.
-This reduces the over-all number of lines as they are shared out according to demand.

 A fibre leased line connecting multiple sites can easily handle the sharing of file and email servers across those sites.
 This results in a saving as there’s no need to purchase multiple resources and it also simplifies matters for IT staff, freeing up their time and resources.